Vinnie Pasquantino Player Props: Royals vs. Rangers

 Vinnie Pasquantino At The Plate

+- Pasquantino has 14 hits and an OBP of .388, both of which rank first among Kansas City hitters this season.

-- Among the qualifying batters, he ranks 82nd in batting average, while his on-base percentage ranks 45th and he is 38th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 92nd, his on-base percentage ranks 53rd, and he is 49th in the league in slugging.

-- In 62.5% of his 16 games this season, Pasquantino has picked up at least one hit.
-He's also had three multi-hit games.

-- He has gone deep in 18.8% of his games this year, and 4.8% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.